benshafat/patch-verse/README.md

 The code assumes you have an imagenet directory setup for image sampling.
 See the original project for details.

+Once this is setup, the code is run from `demo.py`

 Main changes over the original:

- * Lots of code-smell & bug fixes
  * Config-file (json) to replace most arg-parse params
- * Clearer design
+ * Lots of code-smell & bug fixes, cleaner design
  * Object oriented implementation
+ * Logging
- * Logging & Initial defenses implemented
+ * Initial defenses implemented

+IMPORTANT: when I wrote the code, my laptop did not have NVIDIA GPU, so sadly this implementation runs on CPU - CUDA needs to be re-implemented (see original repo)